William Harris (academic)

 William Harris (April 29, 1765 – October 18, 1829), an Episcopal priest, was the sixth president of Columbia College, serving from 1811 to 1829.
 In a compromise, John Mitchell Mason, a Presbyterian minister who was denied the presidency, became the university's first provost and chief operating officer.

 Early life and education

 William Harris was born at Springfield, Massachusetts, April 29, 1765.
 His mother was Sarah, a granddaughter of Wm.
 Pynchon, the founder of Springfield, and his father Daniel was a deacon in the Congregational Church.
 Harris graduated from Harvard College in 1786, and he began as a minister, but soon retired due to health issues.
-He turned to the study of medicine and during that time converted to the Episcopalian Church.
+He turned to the study of medicine and during that time converted to the Episcopal Church.
 His health recovered and he rejoined the ministry.